 - ▶ YOU must file with the court all unredacted and redacted documents and the Redaction Certification form (GN320). - ▶ IF you think SOMEONE HAS NOT CORRECTLY REDACTED INFORMATION, file the Motion to Correct Redaction form (GN325) to bring it to the attention of the court.
 The form is available from the Home page of this website under Approved Court Forms.

 You are the Petitioner.
-Your spouse is the Respondent.
+The Mother of the children is the Respondent.